Does acupuncture hurt?

-My fee is $95/initial visit and $80 for each subsequent visit.
+My fee is $110/initial visit and $90 for each subsequent visit.
 An initial visit lasts for 2 hours and all follow up visits last approximately 1 ½ hours.
-Most insurance companies in Massachusetts are not yet covering acupuncture, but there is a movement in that direction.
-I encourage patients to work with their physicians and insurance companies to request coverage.
-I do not currently bill insurance companies, but will provide detailed receipts and any additional documentation your doctor or insurance company requests if you wish to attempt to submit for reimbursement.
-Many workmen’s compensation and personal injury claims will pay for acupuncture visits.
+Many insurance companies in Massachusetts do have some acupuncture acupuncture coverage, but at this time I do not do any direct insurance billing.
+I will provide detailed receipts if you wish to submit them to your insurance company for reimbursement.

 What happens on my first visit?